-The home page of this site lists our top free casino money offers which represent our current favourite places to play online.
-If you’ve already claimed the free money from those sites and you’re looking for some more offers, then this page is for you as it lists all of the casino bonuses we recommend.
+The home page of this site lists our top casino offers which also represent some of our favourite places to play online.
+If you’ve already claimed the bonuses from those sites and you’re looking for some more offers, then this page is for you as it lists all of the offers from sites that we’re happy to recommend.

 As we mentioned on the front page of the site, the casino bonuses we list are primarily aimed at UK players.
 That’s not to say that you can’t claim any of the bonuses if you aren’t from the UK, but you might need to double check the T&C’s of the offer you’re interested in just to make sure you’re eligible.

 Best Bonuses From UK Online Casinos

 WR = wagering requirements.
 Bonuses are for new customers only and terms and conditions will apply.
 See the casino’s website for full details.

 If you’re unfamiliar with the concept of a casino bonus, then we’ll do our best to explain here.
 In essence, a casino bonus is a promotional tool used by the casinos to get players to sign up.
 The idea is that once you’ve registered and seen how great they are, you’ll stick around.

 Generally speaking, there are two kinds of bonus – deposit bonuses and no deposit bonuses.
 A deposit bonus requires that you make a deposit into the casinos before you receive your bonus and a no deposit bonus is one that is given without the need for a deposit.
 As you can probably guess, deposit bonuses tend to be much larger and more generous than their no deposit counterparts.

 Just like betting bonuses, all casino bonuses will come with restrictions attached – if a casino were to literally hand out money which could immediately be withdrawn, then they would go bankrupt pretty quickly.
 These restrictions are known as playthrough requirements (or wagering requirements) and simply require a set level of play before you can withdraw the bonus.